hassan0x/MailHunter/README.md

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_5.png?raw=true)

-then will generate all the linkedin employess based on the identified username schema.
+Then will generate all the linkedin employess based on the identified username schema.

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_6.png?raw=true)

-then will try to enumerate the valid employees usernames.
+Then will try to enumerate the valid employees usernames.

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_7.png?raw=true)

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_8.png?raw=true)

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_9.png?raw=true)

-After we identified the valid usernames we will starting password spraying attack on them.

-and in our case we identified one valid username and password. then we will use this valid credentials to dump the global address list.
+After we identified the valid usernames we will starting password spraying attack on them, and in our case we identified one valid username and password.

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_10.png?raw=true)

-then we will use the dumped global address list to launch another deep password spraying attack on all the dumped users.
+Then we will use this valid credentials to dump the global address list.

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_11.png?raw=true)

+Then we will use the dumped global address list to launch another deep password spraying attack on all the dumped users.

 ![alt text](https://github.com/hassan0x/resources/raw/main/Screenshot_12.png?raw=true)

-finally we successfully found 4 valid usernames and passwords, now we can login to the exchange server with these found credentials and start our post exploitation process.
+Finally we successfully found 4 valid usernames and passwords, now we can login to the exchange server with these found credentials and start our post exploitation process.

 Happy Hunting.